williamyeny/duke-registration-enhancer/README.md

 # Duke Registration Enhancer

+## NOTE: This project is currently under reconstruction upon Duke's recent redesign of their class schedule builder.

 Chrome extension that enhances Dukehub's registration page by changing the page's appearance and adding features.
 [Download it here!](https://chrome.google.com/webstore/detail/duke-registration-enhance/ahlkcnepemhengifaokogcgbfggpkjmk) Developed by Will Ye and Shamikh Hossain.

 ## Disclaimers